nw-github/ctl/docs/OVERVIEW.md

 Raw pointers do not have the validity or alignment requirements of normal pointers, but they also must be non-null.
 Dereferencing or converting a raw pointer to a normal one requires an `unsafe` context.

--   `fn(A, B): R` A function pointer taking arguments of type A and C and returning R. Created from `&func`
+-   `fn(A, B): R` A function pointer taking arguments of type A and B and returning R. Created from `&func`

 Function pointers are not often needed due to dynamic dispatch, but they are occasionaly useful, especially for FFI.
 They do not currently support parameter labels.